SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 to the second parameter (``joiner``);
 and cannot find a value for the third parameter (``string2``).

-This problem can be avoided by naming the values when you call the function:
+Avoid this problem by naming the values when you call the function:

 .. testcode:: functionParameters